Addiction affects everyone in the user’s life. With 1 in 8 American adults suffering from addiction, that’s 12.5% of families also suffering.

 What happens if you tell the rest of their family the truth?
 Consequences will occur that could potentially help them.
 They might lose their job, but that might be what needs to happen.

 Tell your loved one that you will not lie for them anymore.
 Make them answer or lie for themselves; they must take ownership of their addiction.
+This encourages accountability in the struggling individual’s life.
+It also gives you freedom from the stress that comes with constantly having to make excuses.

 3. Financially Supporting Their Habit